sean-otoole/BRCA_2024/README.md

 # Spatial transcriptomics analysis of pre- and postmenopausal breast cancer samples:

-For a visual summary of this project please download and view the HTML file associated with this repository [BRCA_report.html](./BRCA_report.html).
+For a visual summary of this project please take a look at the [BRCA_report.html](https://sean-otoole.github.io/BRCA_2024/) associated with this repository.

 <sub>**Please note** that this repository, even with the appropriate libraries and packages installed, will not operate independently.
 For confidentiality reasons the **original datasets** are not included.
 <br>